billgraziano/xelogstash/README.md

 4. [Other Notes](#notes)

 ## <a name="getting-started"></a>Breaking Changes
+* post-0.44 - The application log files are written to the `log` subdirectory in JSON format.
+These should be processed with FileBeat.
 * 0.40 - The TOML configuration to write to logstash has moved.
 It was formerly under `app.logstash`.
 Now it is configured in the `logstash` section.
 See [Sinks](#sinks) below.

 ## <a name="getting-started"></a>Getting Started